 Other communities include the one at La Jara in Conejos County–also described as the Manassa/Romeo community.
 This settlement numbered around 210 people in 2023, making it the state’s second-largest.
 Like Amish elsewhere in Colorado, those in Conejos County derive income from a variety of sources.
 Some even do piecework for a luxury bootmaker whose product is shipped to Japan and Germany (Denver Post).

 The settlement at Westcliffe in Custer County was founded in 2008, and stands at around 125 residents over a decade later.
 The community’s founding can be traced to horse trainer Enos Yoder, formerly of the Bloomfield, Iowa Amish settlement.

 According to a 2010 LA Times piece on the community, Yoder had originally visited the area to deliver horses, and “couldn’t get the isolated, unspoiled beauty out of his head.”
 A few years later, he moved his family to the area (“Westward ho for Amish”, Los Angeles Times, Jenny Deam, June 1, 2010).
 Among the trades and businesses done by Amish in the area, you’ll find Yoder’s furniture store, selling furniture supplied by Amish from Ohio.

-The remainder of Colorado’s seven Amish communities can be found at nearby Hillside, along with two fledgling settlements at Wetmore (Custer County) and Crawford (Delta County), and Alamosa (Carmel County), all numbering just a handful of households.
+The remainder of Colorado’s seven Amish communities can be found at nearby Hillside (around 160 people), along with three fledgling settlements at Wetmore (Custer County) and Crawford (Delta County), and Alamosa (Carmel County), all numbering just a handful of households.